JuFengWu/cpp_examples/README.md

 > __NOTE__:
 In this example, it use google test.
 So make sure your computer installed google test.

-The run steps are simple:
+The running steps are simple:
 1. Type ``make`` to build the project, it will generate a execution file and a test execution file
 2. Type ``./main.out`` will execute the file; type ``./test.out`` will execute test file
 3. You can go to test folder and type ``make`` to build test file alnoe, and type ``./test.out`` t orun test